Praymabs/praymabs/README.md

 ### Hi there 👋,
 My name is Prayma Bishshash
 #### I am a developer
 I am an independent and hardworking person.
 I am capable enough to lead myself and others in any situation.
 I would like to see myself as a responsible and challenging role.
-I am highly interested in the domain of a Research.

 Skills:  HTML / CSS